-The following is a list of the active programs administered by OHE during the 2021-22 aid year.
+The following is a list of the active programs administered by OHE during the 2021-22 aid year that clock-hour schools were eligible to access for their students.
 Most institutions do not participate in every program every year.
-Note that there was a new program funded by the federal American Rescue Plan.
-The Minnesota Future Together Grants (FTG) program may only be awarded to students at a public higher education institution or a Tribal College.
+The most common programs to be reviewed at clock-hour schools are MSG, SELF, and MISP.

 - Minnesota State Grant (MSG)

 - Minnesota Dream Act (Dream Act)

-- Postsecondary Child Care Grant (CCG)

-- Student Teacher Grants--replaced the Teacher Candidate Grant (TCG) with the Student Teachers in Shortage Areas Grant (STSA) and Underrepresented Student Teacher Grant (USTG)

-- Grants for Students with Intellectual and Developmental Disabilities (ID)

 - Public Safety Officer Survivor Grant (SOS)

 - Minnesota Indian Scholarship Program (MISP)

-- MN Reconnect Scholarship (MREC)

-- Emergency Assistance for Postsecondary Students (EAPS)-not new but first time audited in 2021-22
+- Emergency Assistance for Postsecondary Students (EAPS)-not new but audited for the first time in 2021-22

-- Minnesota Future Together Grants-(FTG)-NEW in 2021-22

 - State Work Study (SWS)

 - Student Educational Loan Fund (SELF or SELF Loan)

-- Tuition Reciprocity Programs